Marysville, Ohio: Education

-Marysville is part of the Marysville Exempted Village Schools District.
+Almost all of Marysville is part of the Marysville Exempted Village Schools District.
+A few parcels of land extend into Fairbanks Local School District.
+Marysville High School is the comprehensive high school of the former district.

 Besides the Marysville Exempted Village School district, there are other opportunities for education as well.
-The local church-affiliated St. John's Lutheran School and Trinity Lutheran School both have curricula for students up through the middle school level, and the LEADS Head Start program is a preschool and childhood development program which, in their own words, “serves income eligible families with children ages three and four, including children with special needs.”
+The local church-affiliated St. John's Lutheran School and Trinity Lutheran School both have curricula for students up through the middle school level, and the LEADS Head Start program is a preschool and childhood development program which, in their own words, "serves income eligible families with children ages three and four, including children with special needs."

 The Columbus Japanese Language School, a weekend school for Japanese people, holds its classes at Creekview Intermediate School and did so since September 2021.
 The school office is in Worthington.